Tax Alert

 • Amendments to the GST/HST rules regarding joint ventures

-CRA to administer currently enacted capital gains inclusion rate
+CRA to administer increase to the lifetime capital gains exemption limit

-Despite Parliament prorogation, the Department of Finance has issued proposed legislation to extend the deadline for 2024 charitable donations to February 28, 2025, where certain criteria are met.
-The CRA has confirmed that it plans to administer the proposed extension.
+Despite Parliament being prorogued, the Department of Finance has issued proposed legislation to extend the deadline for 2024 charitable donations to February 28, 2025, where certain criteria are met.
+The CRA has confirmed that it plans to administer this proposed legislation.

 2024 bare trust reporting